rtgodwin/rtgodwin.github.io/dnd/session5.md

 | Replace Sign           | 15 gp  | Carpenters', Roofers', and Plaisterers' Guild           |
 | Licenses and Contracts | 150 gp |                                                         |

-> You can try to run a business without doing any of these things of course.
-Would need hirelings to run the place, PHB?, (20 gp for skilled, 20 sp for unskilled).
-Dungsweepers and plumbing.
-Charged per tenday.

 > What do you want to sell / do?

 | Optional Items         | Cost   | Guild                                                   |